responsible tourism & eco-tourism in rwanda, uganda, & the democratic republic of the congo

 Greg works with an experienced and highly motivated local staff team responsible for client contacts, as well as tour development and facilitation.

-James Cave has built a solid reputation as teacher and coach in Minnesota, United States of America for over 20 years.
-During this time, he has managed to develop viable educational travel programs for high school students together with private groups to DC, the Civil Rights South, the Civil War East, and in Guatemala, Ghana, Thailand, and most recently Rwanda.
+James Cave has built a solid reputation as teacher and coach in Minnesota, United States of America, for more than 20 years.
+During this time, he has managed to develop viable educational travel programs for high school students together with private groups to Washington, DC, the Civil Rights South, the Civil War East, and in Guatemala, Ghana, Thailand, and most recently Rwanda.

-Due to his many years experience touring the country, and learning about their history and way of life, James has been a strong voice speaking around the US on varied topics about the genocide in Rwanda, social justice and restorative justice.
+Due to his many years of experience touring the country, and learning about their history and way of life, James has been a strong voice speaking around the United States on varied topics about the genocide in Rwanda, social justice, and restorative justice.